Teaching

 Media Ethics and Law (undergraduate): Fall 2012, Spring 2013

-Graduate School of Journalism, City University of New York: Adjunct Assistant Professor
+Craig Newmark [formerly CUNY] Graduate School of Journalism at City of University of New York: Adjunct Assistant Professor

 Legal and Ethical Issues (graduate): Fall 2012